CMS-Enterprise/eks-core/BRANCH.md

 #### Creating the Branch

-Create the branch directly from the deplyed tag:
+Create the branch directly from the deployed tag:

 ```bash
 git fetch